Stavros Zarokostas

-Stavros Zarokostas (born 5 November 1997) is a Greek professional footballer who plays as a forward for FC Haka in the Finnish top-tier Veikkausliiga.
+Stavros Zarokostas (born 5 November 1997) is a Greek- American professional footballer who plays as a forward for USL League One club One Knoxville.

 Career

 Charleston Battery

 Zarokostas was selected by the New York Red Bulls in the 3rd round (62nd overall) of the 2020 MLS SuperDraft, however he wasn't signed by the club.
 In May 2020, Zarokostas signed with USL Championship club Charleston Battery.
 He made his league debut for the club on 19 July 2020, coming on as a 79th-minute substitute for Nicque Daley in a 2-1 home defeat to the Birmingham Legion.

 Haka

 On 31 January 2022, Zarokostas signed a contract with FC Haka in Finland for the 2022 season, with an option for 2023.